 As much fun as it can be to play music you love, performing that music for an audience can be an even more fulfilling experience.
-Or at least, it can be on those days when you feel prepared, walk on stage with confidence, and play freely while experiencing that sense of “flow,” where you’re completely engaged and immersed in the music.
+Or at least, it can be on those days when you feel prepared, walk on stage with confidence, and have that experience of being completely engaged and immersed in the music.

 Playing poorly in front of other people is never fun.
 And the downward spiral of doubts and doom that can kick in after disappointing performances can really drag our confidence down as well.

-As in, should you hold back on playing for others until the piece or excerpt you’re working on is at a near-performance-ready level?
+Like, should we hold back on playing for others until the piece or excerpt we’re working on is at a near-performance-ready level?

-Or are there benefits to performing even before you feel totally comfortable?
+Or are there benefits to performing even before we feel “ready?”

 A golf study